Techtonica/curriculum/projects/final-project/final-project.md

     - [ ] Style guide
     - [ ] Data model
     - [ ] Prioritization
-- [ ] Give your project a title and create a GitHub repository with a README that includes what keys, installations, data, and anything else needed to get your code running.
+- [ ] Give your project a title and create a GitHub repository with a README that includes what keys (but not the keys themselves or any other private information!), installations, data, and anything else needed to get your code running.
 - [ ] Create, successfully serve, and push your initial project files.
 - [ ] Create a Google Doc with your name in both titles, the name of your project, the GitHub link, and all of the items in the "Planning Your Project" list above.
 Share with facilitators, mentors, and other participants.
 - [ ] Invite your mentor to be a collaborator on your project's GitHub repo.